lior-abadi/ethernaut-solutions/Level 05: Token/readme.md

 ## 2) Solution
-Like the hint, a odometer resets its value to zero when the chain of 9999999 is exceeded (a.k.a overflowed).
+From the hint, a odometer (dial with sliding numbers below the velocimeter of older cars) resets its value to zero when the chain of 9999999 is exceeded (a.k.a overflowed).
 In versions below 0.8.0, libraries like OpenZeppelin's SafeMath are required to prevent numbers from overflowing.
 The overflow check comes as a built-in feature in vanilla Solidity after 0.8.0 versions.

 You just need to reset the unsigned interger number and this level will be cracked.